Doctrinally Sound and Intellectually Stimulating Start Your Journey

 Today’s culture is saturated with philosophies such as secular humanism, moral relativism, and consumerism.
 Without intentional training, it is easy for a Christian’s perspective to be subtly compromised by these worldviews.
 Bible college serves as a "diagnostic center" where these cultural assumptions are identified and challenged.

-Understanding biblical narrative also shapes how you interpret current events, cultural trends, and personal circumstances.
+Through rigorous theological study, students learn to detect the flaws in philosophies that prioritize the self over God or feelings over truth.
 Like the heroes of faith described in Hebrews 11, you learn to live as a foreigner and pilgrim in this world, seeking "a better country, that is, a heavenly one" (Hebrews 11:16) while faithfully serving in your present context.

 3. Developing Critical Thinking and Theological Discernment